canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 dependencies, then installing a package via ``apt`` will also install any dependencies, which ensures the software can function properly.

-We can see what dependencies a package has using the ``install`` command.
-Let's run the following command, but remember, we **don't** want to proceed with the install yet, so let's type :kbd:`N` when it asks us if we want to continue:
+APT tells us how it will resolve any dependency conflicts or issues when we run the ``install`` command.
+Let's try this for ourselves, but remember, we **don't** want to proceed with the install yet, so let's type :kbd:`N` when it asks us if we want to continue:

 .. code-block:: bash